What is a medical committee?

 In accordance with your type of illness or medical impairment, the doctor will decide if it is necessary to examine you.
 The examination will be conducted in relation to the complaints you noted and the type of illness you have.

-You may ask the committee to allow you to bring an escort who will be present during the physical examination.
+You may ask the board to allow you to bring an escort who will be present during the physical examination.

 Please note:

-- The doctor has no authority to discuss medical treatment that you require, and therefore there is no point in asking the doctor questions about medical treatment.
+• The doctor has no authority to discuss medical treatment that you require, and therefore there is no point in asking him/her questions about medical treatment.

 Discussion summary and establishing your percentage of medical disability

-After you leave the committee room, the doctor will read his medical findings to the secretary and will make his decision in accordance with the medical documents in the file, your complaints and the examination that he conducted.
+After you leave the board room, the doctor will ductate his medical findings to the secretary and will make his decision in accordance with the medical documents in the file, your complaints and the examination that he conducted.

-The doctor determines the percentage of your disability according to the list of impairments in the examinations book.
+The doctor determines the percentage of your disability according to the list of impairments in the List of examinations.
 He will also set the date for the start of the medical disability percentage and determine whether the medical disability is temporary or permanent.

 Inquiry for additional examinations

-If the committee believes that you must undergo additional medical examinations or provide additional medical documents, it will not establish a percentage of medical disability for you, but instead will wait for the additional material.
-In such a case, a letter will be sent to you explaining what the committee requires.
+If the board believes that you must undergo additional medical examinations or provide additional medical documents, it will not establish a percentage of medical disability for you, but instead will wait for the additional material.
+In such a case, a letter will be sent to you explaining what the board requires.

 If this involves additional medical documents, you will be asked to provide them, and if additional medical examinations are involved, you will be asked to undergo the examinations at the health fund in which you are a member.

-Upon receipt of the requested material, the committee will determine the percentage of your medical disability, but you will not be required to appear before the committee again.
+Upon receipt of the requested material, the board will determine the percentage of your medical disability, but you will not be required to appear before the board again.

 Important!

-It is important to arrive at the time specified in the appointment notification.
-However, the time at which the committee will meet is estimated and you may be required to wait for your turn.
+• It is important to arrive at the time specified in the appointment notification.
+However, the time at which the board will meet is estimated and you may be required to wait for your turn.

-It is important to bring your identity card or another identifying document with a picture.
-Without a photo ID, you will not be able to go before the committee.
+• It is important to bring your identity card or another identifying document with a picture.
+Without a photo ID, you will not be able to go before the board.

-If you arrived first but were not called first, do not be upset.
-People are not always called to appear before the committee according to the order of their arrival.
-The committee may call someone else in before you because of medical or other considerations that are not always obvious.
+• If you arrived first but were not called first, do not be upset.
+People are not always called to appear before the board according to the order of their arrival.
+The board may call someone else in before you because of medical or other considerations that are not always obvious.

-When an examination by the committee is concluded, the doctor must summarize the committee’s findings.
+• When an examination by the board is concluded, the doctor must summarise the board’s findings.
 He must also study your file before you enter the room.
-Please wait until the committee secretary calls you to enter.
+Please wait until the board secretary calls you to enter.

-Please remember to bring all the medical documents you want to give the committee doctor.
-However, you do not need to bring copies of documents that have already been submitted to the NII because they are already in your file.
+• Please remember to bring all the medical documents you want to give the board doctor.
+However, you do not need to bring copies of documents that have previously been submitted to the NII because they are already in your file.

-Make a photocopy of the documents that you wish to leave with the medical committee.
+• Make a photocopy of the documents that you wish to leave with the medical board.

-If you did not note the details of your bank account on the disability claim form, or you did not provide a canceled check as required for the purpose of verifying your account, please bring the required information to the meeting secretary so that the NII will be able to pay you what is due to you.
+• If you have not noted the details of your bank account on the disability claim form, nor provided a canceled check as required for the purpose of verifying your account, please pive the required information to the board secretary so that the NII will be able to pay what is due to you.

 The National Insurance Institute does everything possible to complete the procedure as promptly as possible and to pay you the pension.
 However, sometimes there are delays.
 We apologize in advance for the inconvenience.